-Our Master of Arts (MA) offers three options: solely coursework, or a combination of coursework and a thesis or research essay.
-Students can also pursue specializations in African Studies and Digital Humanities, as well as a concentration in Quantitative Methodology.
-For our QM students, we also offer a co-op option.
+Our Master of Arts (MA) offers three options: thesis, research essay, or solely coursework.
+Students can also pursue specializations in African Studies and Digital Humanities.
+In addition, we offer a concentration in Quantitative Methodology, which can include a co-op option.

-Our PhD program focuses on the following areas: theory and methodology, stratification and power, cultural studies, and applied social research.
+Our PhD program supports outstanding independent research, offering particular strengths in social theory, methodology, studies of stratification and power, cultural studies, and applied social research.
 We also offer a specialization in Political Economy at the doctoral level.